 Funded by a grant from the US Department of Education: Institute of Education Sciences

-University staff collaborate with teaching staff in two ways:
+University staff collaborated with teaching staff in two ways:

 - Teacher Fellows

-Teachers from each school participate in a year-long professional development fellowship.
+Teachers from each school participated in a year-long professional development fellowship.

 - Teacher Facilitators

-Teachers from additional schools develop and assist with trainings, ensure viability and provide quality feedback for ongoing revisions.
+Teachers from additional schools developed and assisted with trainings, ensured viability and provided quality feedback for ongoing revisions.